apache/datasketches-website/docs/AccuracyPlots.md

 * Because the number of valid points nearly reaches <i>2k</i> values means that the Relative Error of the sketch nearly reaches <i>1/sqrt(2k)</i>.
 The short-dashed lines are drawn at plus and minus <i>1/sqrt(2k)</i>.
 * This behavior could possibly result in nearly <i>2k</i> values being stored.

-If the user does not want the sketch ever to exceed <i>k</i> values, then there is an optional rebuild method that can be used.
+If the user does not want the sketch ever to exceed <i>k</i> values, then there is an optional rebuild method that can be used as mentioned in the above code snippet.
 This would result in the following graph:

 <img class="doc-img-half" src="{{site.docs_img_dir}}QS4KErrorRebuild.png" alt="QS4KErrorRebuild" />